HackPlan/quark-shell-mac/README.md

 # Quark Shell for Mac

 **Quark Shell** helps you create cross-platform (currently Mac and Windows) menubar/tray app using HTML and JavaScript without writing any native code.
-Quark Shell exposes a JavaScript object called ``mw`` to provide system functions. **Quark Shell for Mac** is based on WebKit.
+Quark Shell exposes a JavaScript object called ``quark`` to provide system functions. **Quark Shell for Mac** is based on WebKit.

 <img alt="Screenshot" width="907" src="Assets/screenshot.png">